Anachoretic/Asus-TUF-Linux/Distro Setup/debian-and-derivatives.md

 * Armoury Crate: `rog-control-center`
 * Aura Mode: `asusctl aura -n`
 * Performance Mode: `asusctl profile -n`

 {% endstep %}

 {% step %}

 ## Step 6: Power Management

-If you notice that your battery life on Linux is significantly shorter compared to Windows, you may benefit from additional power management tools.
-Two of the most commonly recommended options are **TLP** and **CPU AutoFreq**.
-These tools help optimize power usage, particularly on laptops, by dynamically adjusting CPU frequencies and managing various power-related settings.
+If you aren’t satisfied with your battery life on Linux while using `power-profiles-daemon`, you may want to try alternative power management software.
+However, keep in mind that other software like tlp doesn’t really work well with asusctl, and battery life on Linux might be the same as on Windows no matter what you try.

 {% hint style="warning" %} **Important**: Only install **one** of these tools.
 Running both simultaneously can cause conflicts and lead to unexpected behavior. {% endhint %}